erojasfredini/jaMAL/README.md

 Install the [jaMAL NuGet Package](https://www.nuget.org/packages/jaMAL/).

 Too lazy for nuget and to build it yourself?
 Ok, [here](http://1drv.ms/1LoPHyE) you got a direct download.
 But don't hate me if that isn’t the last version.

+## Whitelisting
+With the current MAL security API users may be blacklisted automatically.
+To prevent this, you need to fill [this](https://atomiconline.wufoo.com/forms/mal-api-usage-notification/) form to become whitelisted.
+Once you have been whitelisted, you will have a user-agent for your application that you can set in the library as showned in the "Hello World" example.

 ## How to build
 To build the project you need: